mswellhao/mswellhao.github.io/_pages/about.md

 I am broadly interested in natural language processing and machine learning.
 My recent research interests focus on the following topics:

-- **Semantic Parsing**: bridging the gap between human language and machine language to enable interaction with machines via human language.
+- **Semantic Parsing**: bridging the gap between human languages and formal/programming languages to enable interaction with machines via human languages.

 - **Compositional Generalization**: endowing neural networks with compositionality for better generalization in downstream NLP tasks such as semantic parsing and machine translation.